hoall/ansible-role-nginx-proxy/README.md

 The default website is mapped to / .
 I created and use the role to abstract and secure the connection to my tomcat server.

+If you have improvements, create a pull request.
 ## Requirements

 An ssl certificate and openssl (for the dhparam).
 If you're looking for a good role I suggest to take a look at geerlingguy.certbot